tomerraviv95/bayesian-learning-for-receivers/README.md

 The python simulations of the simplified communication chain: symbols generation, channel transmission and detection.

-### augmentations
+### concept_drifts_mechanisms

-The proposed augmentation scheme, and the three baselines: regular training (no augmentations applied), partial-knowledge genie and full-knowledge genie.
-See the paper for more details on these augmentation methods.
-Algorithm 1 specifies our proposed self-supervised augmentation scheme.
+The proposed concept drift mechanism scheme, and the always-train baseline.

 ### channel